jegerbetty/SuperheroesDb/README.md

 **02_tableCreate.sql**
 There are three main tables you need to create, this is Superhero, Assistant, and Power.

-Superhero has: Autoincremented integer Id, Name, Alias, Origin.
-Assistant has: Autoincremented integer Id, Name.
-Power has: Autoincremented integer Id, Name, Description.
+⋅⋅Superhero has: Autoincremented integer Id, Name, Alias, Origin.⋅⋅ ⋅⋅Assistant has: Autoincremented integer Id, Name.⋅⋅ ⋅⋅Power has: Autoincremented integer Id, Name, Description.⋅⋅

 Create a script called 02_tableCreate.sql that contains statements to create each of these tables and setup their primary keys.